apache/usergrid/sdks/html5-javascript/README.md

 	//the destroy method will delete the entity from the database dog.destroy(function(err){
 		if (err){
-			error('dog not removed from database');
+			//error - dog not removed from database
 		} else {
-			success('dog removed from database'); // no real dogs were harmed! dog = null; //no real dogs were harmed!
+			//success - dog removed from database (no real dogs were harmed!) dog = null; //no real dogs were harmed!
 		}
 	});